 The more that we learn about Cannabis sativa, the more fascinating this medicinal plant becomes.
 For years, THC was the only cannabinoid widely available on the market, and then CBD came along.
 In the wake of the CBD revolution, other non-intoxicating cannabinoids have come to the fore, and both CBG and CBN are now starting to make waves in cannabis markets around the world.
+The Future of The Hemp Industry: CBG vs. CBN

 Industry leaders like GVB Biopharma, take pride in their status as one of the world’s only at-scale providers of high-quality, lab-tested CBG and CBN products.
 In this guide, learn what these cannabinoids are, which types of products they’re suited for, and why you should partner with trustworthy cannabinoid suppliers when adding emerging cannabinoids like CBG and CBN to your product offerings.
+The Future of The Hemp Industry: CBG vs. CBN

 What is CBG?